514-848-2424 ext. 2435

 - Education: Many history students become teachers, whether at the high school, CEGEP or university level.
 Typically, teaching positions require a certificate (at the high school level) or a graduate degree.
 But it is also possible to teach outside the university and public school system, whether in private schools, museums, or federal or provincial parks.
 Internships might be useful in terms of getting a foot in the door in these fields, as would coursework in related fields.

-Students should also take advantage of Career and Planning Services at Concordia, which provides a wealth of information related to career and job-related questions.
+Students should also take advantage of Career Counselling and Educational Transitions at Concordia, which provides a wealth of information related to career and job-related questions.
 A full list of history-related occupations is available on their website.